dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 The `LINT0` and `LINT1` pins are mostly used for emulating the legacy PIC, but they may also be used as NMI sources.
 These are best left untouched until we have parsed the MADT, which will tell how the LVT for these pins should be programmed.

 Most LVT entries use the following format, with the timer LVT being the notable exception.
-It's format is explained in the timers chapter.
+Its format is explained in the timers chapter.
 The thermal sensor and performance entries ignore bits 15:13.

 | Bit      |  Description                                                                                 |
 |----------|----------------------------------------------------------------------------------------------|